daattali/beautiful-jekyll/course.md

 subtitle: ''

 ---
-_The Simplify Your Home Life: a course for busy moms_ is a six week flexible online course - pace it at your own pace or go at the suggested pace.

 #### ***currently closed, with a new round coming in June!
 You can signup to be on the waitlist below.**

 ## Course Description

-The Simplify Your Home Life: a course for busy moms is a six week flexible online course designed to help busy moms explore how to simplify home life in many key areas such as daily routines, decluttering, and habits.
+_The Simplify Your Home Life: a course for busy moms_ is a six week online course (or go at your own pace) designed to help busy moms explore how to simplify home life in many key areas such as daily routines, decluttering, and habits.
 Participants gain access to course units (both text and some video) as well as a course guide full of guided printables, journal prompts, resources, and more.

-This is NOT a one size fits all course.
+**Please note:** This is NOT a one size fits all course.
 It’s also not a one-time solution course as I believe that life is a LIFELONG process of learning and growing.
-I will promise you, however, that this course will be packed with things you can learn and grow with today and going forward.
-There will be some things that stick and make you think, some things that may not apply, but you’ll still be able to learn from them.
+I will promise you, however, that this course is packed with things you can learn and grow with today and going forward.

 I'm not an expert, but I have life experience as a mom of four, and journeying along the road to simplifying.
 I’m just like you, wading through finding myself over the years at home.
-Welcome to the Simplify Your Home Life: a course for busy moms.
-I’m so happy to have you here to check this course out to see if it would be good for you!
+Welcome to the S_implify Your Home Life: a course for busy moms_.
+I’m so happy to have you here to check this course out to see if it would be helpful for you!

 ![A picture of the course name with a wreath around it.](/uploads/143711566_168124874776024_169296773630613994_n.jpg "Simplify Your Home Life: a Course for Busy Moms.")